- The left side of the window displays the instrument and beat/bassline tracks.

 - Click on any empty bar to clear the selection from the selected segments

 Shift+Insert-key inserts a new, empty bar to the right of the playhead's current position into all the tracks.
-Much like inserting a word into a sentence using a word processor.

 The Play button starts playback at the current playhead position.
 The keyboard spacebar has the similar functionality, depending on the settings for play-head-behaviour of the Return Mode button. (see below).